nochiel/giveBTC/README.md

 * **Openness.** `how does it demonstrate openness`

 Blockchain Commons apps do not phone home and do not run ads.
 Some are available through various app stores; all are available in our code repositories for your usage.

-`REMOVE THIS SECTION UNLESS THIS IS A REFERENCE APP MEANT TO DEMONSTRATE GORDIAN PRINCIPLES`

 ## Status - Prototype